Kendall R. Phillips is a Bram Stoker nominated author who writes about horror, science fiction, superheroes and various other topics.

 Kendall R. Phillips

-NO ONE CAN SAVE US is coming soon from NIGHTMARE PRESS!
+NO ONE CAN SAVE US has been unleashed from NIGHTMARE PRESS!

 Adam always keeps his powers in check.
 As the world's only superpowered hero, he has to know his limits.
 Defeat the master criminal, repel an army, stop a natural disaster, but never let himself go too far.